MoscaDotTo/Winapp2/winapp2ool/modules/transmute/readme.md

 # [Troubleshooting](#troubleshooting)
 |Error Message|Cause
 |:-|:-
-|"Target section not found in the base file: [section]"|Source file references a section not in base file (only affects Replace/Remove)
+|"Target section not found in base file: [section] - no changes applied"|Source file references a section not in base file (only affects Replace/Remove)
 |"Replacement target not found in [section]"|Source key doesn't exist in the base section (Replace mode)
 |"Removal target not found: {key} not found in [section]"|Source key doesn't exist in the base section (Remove mode)
 ---